jefferyq2/databricks-jdbc/NEXT_CHANGELOG.md

 ### Added
 - Added the EnableTokenFederation url param to enable or disable Token federation feature.
 By default it is set to 1
+- Added the ApiRetriableHttpCodes, ApiRetryTimeout url params to enable retries for specific HTTP codes irrespective of Retry-After header.
+By default the HTTP codes list is empty.

 ### Updated
 - Added validation for positive integer configuration properties (RowsFetchedPerBlock, BatchInsertSize, etc.) to prevent hangs and errors when set to zero or negative values.